clemsonacm/hackpack/presents/git/git.markdown

 ======================
 -   There are tools that use git with GUIs
 -   Some of them are quite good
+    -   Github has a great desktop client
 -   Meld is fantastic, but there are others
     -   Downside is Meld is not on lab machines
-    -   gvimdiff and vimdiff for the vim crowd
+    -   gvimdiff and vimdiff for the Vim crowd
     -   For the emacs OS use `emerge`